The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Virial Equilibrium

 Besides their use for our calculation of the virial parameter, it is worth discussing the structure of the inflow velocity and mass accretion profiles in detail.
 In the \textbf{PS} zone at $r\lsim 2r_{\rm shock}$, and throughout the \textbf{T} zone, the off-sheet gas is decelerating as a result of the strong thermal pressure gradients generated by the shock (see \se{sim_dynamics}).
-At $r>2r_{\rm shock}$ the off-sheet gas is either accelerating or maintaining constant velocity.
-However, note that the gas does not completely stall at $r_{\rm shock}$, as might have been expected for a strong accretion shock, because the cooling time is only slightly longer than the free-fall time at $r\lsim r_{\rm shock}$ (\fig{tcool_tff}).
+At $r>2r_{\rm shock}$, the off-sheet gas is either accelerating or maintaining constant velocity.
+However, note that the gas does not completely stall at $r_{\rm shock}$, as might have been expected for a strong accretion shock, because the cooling time is only slightly longer than the free-fall time at $r\lsim r_{\rm shock}$ (\fig{tcool_tff})\footnote{Note that while there is some slice-to-slice variation in the width of the radial shell around $r_{\rm shock}$ where the off-sheet gas decelerates, this is never less than $\gsim 0.3r_{\rm shock}$, and is $\sim 1r_{\rm shock}$ on average, as seen in \fig{radial inflows}.}.
 This generates a cooling flow and allows the gas to continue flowing towards the centre, albeit at a reduced velocity.
-This is supported by the fact the mass-flux of off-sheet material remains constant throughout the \textbf{T} zone, suggesting that material does not ``pile-up'' behind the shock.
+This is supported by the fact the mass-flux of off-sheet material remains constant throughout the \textbf{T} zone, suggesting that the material does not ``pile-up'' behind the shock.
 On the other hand, the on-sheet gas maintains a roughly constant inflow velocity throughout the \textbf{T} zone, as it interacts only weakly with the shock.
 This is similar to how the inflow velocity of cold streams feeding massive galaxies at high-$z$ through their shock-heated haloes are seen in simulations to maintain roughly constant inflow velocities throughout the hot CGM \citep{dekel2009cold,Goerdt.etal.15}.